Kesinga: Transport

 Kesinga is the major railhead in the Kalahandi district.
 It is considered the gateway of Kalahandi.

 National Highway 26 passes through the town.
 Kesinga is well connected to major cities and towns in Odisha.
 Kesinga to Balsi is 12 km by the road of PMGSY.

 Village in Kesinga Block

 Balsi, Kandel and Kurlupada are villages in Kesinga block of Kalahandi district in Odisha.
 Boringpadar is the neighbour village of Kesinga.
 Positioned in a rural area of the Kalahandi district of Odisha, it is among the 106 villages of Kesinga block of Kalahandi district.
 As per the administration register, the village number of Balsi is 422360.
 The village has 510 homes.

 According to Census 2011, Balsi's population is 1799, of which 888 are women, and 911 are men.
 This village has 254 kids in the age group of 0-6 years, of which 120 are girls, and 134 are boys.

 Economy

-Apart from being a railhead for the region, Kesinga also serves as an enormous business activity.
-It is the surrounding area's economic heart, where farmers can get a fair price for produce.
-There are scores of rice mills in Kesinga.
+In addition to being a regional railhead, Kesinga is an economic center with numerous rice mills and a marketplace where farmers sell their produce.
 A godown of FCI provides farmers and rice mill owners with a storage solution.